PauloPhagula/ezrecords/README.rst

 This library strives to make this workflow as simple as possible, while providing an elegant interface to work with your query results.

-*Database support includes Postgres, MySQL (drivers not included).*
+*Database support includes SQLite, Postgres, and MySQL (drivers not included).*

 Why?
 ----